polemical poetry to prickle the politics of "permanent austerity"

-Send us your poems or polemics touching on such common themes and memes as poor doors, homeless spikes, bedroom taxes, Atos, food banks, pop-up soup kitchens, anti-squatting laws, "gentrification", Generation Rent, and rampant red-top and blue-torch-promulgated anti-welfarism ('scroungerology' as we coin it), and we will consider them for inclusion.
+Send us your poems touching on such common themes and memes as poor doors, homeless spikes, bedroom taxes, Atos, food banks, pop-up soup kitchens, anti-squatting laws, "gentrification", Generation Rent, and red-top and blue-torch-promulgated anti-welfarism ('scroungerology' as we coin it), and we will consider them for inclusion.
 Send poems in the body of the email to: email@example.com.
 Put 'Militant Thistles' in the header.

 Militant Thistles is an exclusively online project which will continue in the spirit of The Recusant/ Caparison's two pioneering anti-austerity poetry anthologies, Emergency Verse - Poetry in Defence of the Welfare State (2010/11) and The Robin Hood Book - Verse Versus Austerity (2011/12).